subbugalam47/IPL-2020-Player-Performance/README.md

 What i have Done? :)

-created new features like team1 and team2 from datasets given from these created features i derived another feature " team " for every individual player also wrangled another feature called Season for every match
+created new features like " team1 " and " team2 " from datasets given

+from these created features i derived another feature " team " for every individual player

+also wrangled another feature called " Season " for every match

 sucessfully implimented Pipeline with following models

-applied different mechine learning models:
+applied different mechine learning models :

 LineaarRegression